saleem1333/demo-repo/README.md

 # Demo
-This is my firsrt repo
+This is my first repo!